vrc-get/vrc-get/docs/vpm-spec.md

 The `locked` section provides the all installed package information, including the dependencies of the requested packages.

 ### 3.4.
 Requested Package, Dependency Package, Locked Package, and Unlocked Package
-The requested package means the VPM Packages that user requested to install.
+Requested packages are VPM Packages that the user requested to install.
 The user can request to install the package by using the VPM Client.

-The dependency package means the packages that are required to install the requested package.
+Dependency packages are VPM packages that are required to install the requested package.
-The VPM Client automatically installs the dependency packages when installing the requested package.
+VPM Client automatically installs dependency packages when installing the requested package.

-The locked package means the Embedded packages that are controlled by the VPM Client.
+Locked packages are embedded UPM packages that are controlled by the VPM Client.
-The VPM Client manages the locked packages based on the VPM Manifest.
+VPM Client manages locked packages based on the VPM Manifest.
+All requested packages and Dependency Packages are locked packages.

-The unlocked package means the Embedded packages that are not controlled by the VPM Client.
+Unlocked packages are the embedded UPM packages that are not controlled by the VPM Client.
-The VPM Client does not manage the unlocked packages, but may read the package information from the package manifest.
+VPM Client does not install, update, or remove unlocked packages.
+However, may read the package information from the UPM Package Manifest.

 ## 4. VPM Package and Manifest
 This section describes the overall structure of VPM Package and the structure of the VPM Package Manifest.

 ### 4.1.
 Overall Structure of VPM Package
-The VPM Package is a directory that contains the Package Manifest file (named `package.json`) and the entries of the package.
+The VPM Package is a directory that contains the VPM Package Manifest file (named `package.json`) and the entries of the package.

-The VPM Package **MUST** include file named `package.json` in the root directory of the package.
+VPM Package **MUST** include file named `package.json` in the root directory of the package.
-The VPM Package consists of files and directories, and they will be recognized as contents of the UPM Package by Unity Editor.
+VPM Package consists of files and directories, and they will be recognized as contents of the UPM Package by Unity Editor.

-The VPM Package **SHOULD NOT** contain the file-system entries other than files and directories such as symbolic links and device files.
+VPM Package **SHOULD NOT** contain the file-system entries other than files and directories such as symbolic links and device files.

 All entries of the VPM Package **MUST** name with Unicode [[UNICODE]] characters and **MUST NOT** include any characters that are not allowed in the file system.